briheet/Waffle/README.md

-Basic chat application using Golang, Angular and Websockets.
+Basic chat application using Golang.